John McAulay: Details

 He was 28 years old, and a sergeant in the 1st Battalion, Scots Guards, British Army during the First World War when the following deed took place at the Battle of Cambrai for which he was awarded the VC.

 For most conspicuous bravery and initiative in attack.
 When all his officers had become casualties Serjt.
 McAulay assumed command of the company and under shell and machine-gun fire successfully held and consolidated the objective gained.
 He reorganised the company, cheered on and encouraged his men, and under heavy fire at close quarters showed utter disregard of danger.

 Noticing a counter-attack developing on his exposed left flank, he successfully repulsed it by the skilful and bold use of machine-guns, aided by two men only, causing heavy enemy casualties.

 Serjt.
 McAulay also carried his company commander, who was mortally wounded, a long distance to a place of safety under very heavy fire.
 Twice he was knocked down by the concussion of a bursting shell but, nothing daunted, he continued on his way until his objective was achieved, killing two of the enemy who endeavoured to intercept him.

 Throughout the day this very gallant Non-commissioned Officer displayed the highest courage, tactical skill, and coolness under exceptionally trying circumstances.

-After the war he resumed his career in the Glasgow Police, serving in the Maryhill district, rising to the rank of Inspector before retiring in 1948.
+After the war he resumed his career in the Glasgow Police, serving in the Maryhill district, rising to the rank of inspector before retiring in 1948.

-He died at the age of 67at home, 915 Aikenhead Road, Burnside, Glasgow on 14 January 1956 and is buried in New Eastwood Cemetery in Glasgow (section L-VII lair 139.
+He died at the age of 67 at home, 915 Aikenhead Road, Burnside, Glasgow on 14 January 1956 and is buried in New Eastwood Cemetery in Glasgow (section L-VII lair 139.